If you’re called Peter the Great, then you surely can’t let some French monarch build a greater palace than yours.

 The original plan wasn’t to turn the palace into an enormous structure initially.
 That’s why the palace looked quite different in the early 18th century as the upper garden didn’t exist yet and the palace only had a few fountains.

-This all changed when Peter the Great visited France in 1717 and visited the Palace of Versailles, the epitome of extravagance built by Louis XIV that was constructed with the intention to impress all visitors.
+This all changed when Peter the Great visited France in 1717 and visited the Palace of Versailles, the epitome of extravagance built by Louis XIV that was constructed to impress all visitors.

 That’s exactly what happened and Peter the Great began a quest to build an equally impressive palace which is now referred to as the “Russian Versailles!”